 The contribution requirements of plan members and the State are established and may be amended by the State legislature subject to the contractual rights established by collective bargaining.
 Individuals hired on or after July 1, 2011 otherwise eligible for the Alternative Retirement Plan (ARP) are eligible to become members of the Hybrid Plan in addition to their other existing choices.
-The Hybrid Plan has defined benefits identical to Tier II/IIA and Tier III for individuals hired on or after July 1, 2011, but requires employee contributions 3% higher than the contribution required from the applicable Tier II/IIA/III plan.
+The Hybrid Plan has defined benefits identical to Tier II/IIA and Tier III for individuals hired on or after July 1, 2011, but requires employee contributions 3% higher than the contributions required from the applicable Tier II/IIA/III plan.
 The State is required to contribute at an actuarially determined rate.

-The Authority's contractually required contribution rates for the years ended December 31, 2023 and 2022 were 45.20% and 45.52%, respectively, of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Authority were \$6,597,741 and \$6,474,089 for the years ended December 31, 2023 and 2022, respectively.
+The Authority's contractually required contribution rates for the years ended December 31, 2024 and 2023 were 41.86% and 45.20%, respectively, of annual payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the pension plan from the Authority were \$6,628,002 and \$6,597,741 for the years ended December 31, 2024 and 2023, respectively.